LyfeWalkerME/Hash-Something-Out/README.md

 | Best space efficiency  | Attempt 3 |
 | Least Collisions | Attempt 5 |

 Overall I would say the best method is probably Attempt 2\.
 It had a decently low amount of unused space, the collisions were moderately low, and the time was the second quickest.
 While it wasn’t number 1 in any category I believe its overall performance was the best.
+I believe the reason for this was the hash function itself, it allowed for the best spread of my hash functions.
+It also was the linked list method which helped keep the collisions to a moderate amount.
+It was simple but effective which helped keep the time down.